sakshamsharma/acehack/posts/2016-12-21-internsaga.md

 > I would rather be counting my chickens before they hatch and be prepared, than be modest but unprepared

 <br>
 I spent hours talking to people.
 I made a huge list of points comparing Google and Facebook, and Facebook somehow won there.
-Mostly because of my desire for a PPO Job Offer abroad.
+Mostly because of my desire for a return offer abroad.
 I still shuffled around.

 ### The final day
 By the time the actual day came, I had settled on Facebook.
 I could bear a bad project, lesser pay, for long term benefits at Facebook.